 Warren History

-Warren was known to be one of the most civilized and orderly camps in Idaho, in sharp contrast to nearby Florence that had a reputation as a lawless camp filled with drunks and outlaws.
-Why Warren evolved this way is a mystery, but one could speculate that the founders of the town originally came from Florence and were determined to build a town where miners could live in peace and safety.
+Warren was known to be one of the most civilized and orderly camps in Idaho, in sharp contrast to nearby Florence which had a reputation as a lawless camp filled with drunks and outlaws.
+Why Warren evolved this way is a mystery, though one could speculate that since many of the founders of the town originally came from Florence, they were determined to build a town where miners could live in peace and safety.

-Like many of the remote districts of Idaho, transportation and freighting in and out of Warren was problematic.
-The first wagon road to the town was built in the 1890s, so for the first few decades all supplies were hauled by pack train.
-Enough supplies had to be brought in to last the winter as the heavy snowpack made freighting impossible.
-Winters in Warren were lean times and some measure of rationing was often necessary.
+Like many remote districts in Idaho, transportation to and from Warren was difficult.
+Until a wagon road was built in the 1890s, all supplies had to be brought in by pack train.
+Because heavy snow made freighting impossible in winter, provisions had to be stockpiled in advance.
+Winters in Warren were often lean, and some degree of rationing was frequently required.

 Much of the business district of Warren burned in a devastating 1904 fire.
 The fact that the town was quickly rebuilt over four decades after gold was first discovered is testament to the quality and quantity of gold ores in the district.

-Mining during the first few decades of the 1900s was on a small scale and just enough to keep the town of Warren alive.
-That changed when a gold dredge was brought in to work the deep gravels of the area in 1931.
-The dredge would prove to be so successful that three dredges were working the area by 1932 and a fourth was put into operation in 1934.
+During the early 1900s, mining in Warren continued on a small scale—just enough to keep the town alive.
+That changed in 1931, when a gold dredge was introduced to work the deep gravels of the area.
+The operation proved highly successful; by 1932, three dredges were active, and a fourth began operating in 1934.

-Dredging transformed Warren into the states leading gold producer in the 1930’s which was quite the economic miracle in a state otherwise in the grip of the Great Depression.
-However, with as many as three dredges working simultaneously, 24 hours a day, available ground for the dredges to work was running out.
-The final blow to Warren’s dredge industry would come in 1942 when all US gold mining activity was halted during World War 2.
+Dredging transformed Warren into Idaho’s leading gold producer during the 1930s, providing a rare economic boost in a state otherwise gripped by the Great Depression.
+However, with several dredges operating around the clock, the available ground was quickly being exhausted.
+The final blow to Warren’s dredge industry came in 1942, when all U.S. gold mining was suspended during World War II.

 Today Warren is a sleepy town that is roughly a two-hour drive north of McCall.
 Half of the drive is on easy dirt road that can be travelled by most passenger vehicles during the non-winter months.
-As of 2018 there is a cafe in town where travelers can enjoy food and beverages while taking in the amazing history of one of Idaho’s premier gold camps.
+There is a cafe in town where travelers can enjoy food and beverages while taking in the amazing history of one of Idaho’s premier gold camps.

 Idaho Gold